 Prior to joining the institute in 2021, Dean served as former Governor Herbert’s Executive Director of the Governor’s Office of Management and Budget (GOMB) after having previously served in the Herbert administration as the State Budget Director and Chief Economist.
 In this capacity, he directed the work of GOMB in preparing the Governor’s budget recommendations and oversaw GOMB’s state revenue estimates and economic analysis.
 He served the National Association of State Budget Officers (NASBO) on the Executive Committee and as Western Regional Director.

 Prior to joining GOMB in 2013, Dean worked for the Utah Legislature for nearly a decade, specializing in the areas of tax and education.
-He began his professional career in Sacramento, working on the state budget at the California Department of Finance, where he specialized in education.
+He began his professional career in Sacramento, working on the state budget at the California Department of Finance.